yshuyan/spec-kit/templates/commands/plan-unit.md

   ps: scripts/powershell/setup-unit-plan.ps1 -Json
 ---

+**IMPORTANT: Generate all documentation in Chinese (简体中文).
+All sections, descriptions, and content should be written in Chinese.**

 The user input to you can be provided directly by the agent or as a command argument - you **MUST** consider it before proceeding with the prompt (if not empty).

 User input: